orsenthil/senthil.learntosolveit.com-deploy/posts/2020/10/02/mahatma-gandhi.rst

 .. description:
 .. type: text

-We might have heard about Einstein’s Famous quote on Gandhi.
-Few years ago, I discovered that the quote is from a book by Albert Einstein with Title “Essays in Humanism”
+We might have heard about {{% wikipedia article="Albert Einstein" %}}'s Famous quote on {{% wikipedia article="Mahatma Gandhi" %}}.
+Few years ago, I discovered that the quote is from a book by Albert Einstein with Title "{{% wikipedia article="Humanism" text="Essays in Humanism" %}}"

 ::